int128/kubelogin/README.md

-      --oidc-client-id string          Client ID of the provider (mandatory) --oidc-client-secret string      Client secret of the provider --oidc-extra-scope strings       Scopes to request to the provider --listen-port ints               Port to bind to the local server.
+      --oidc-client-id string          Client ID of the provider (mandatory) --oidc-client-secret string      Client secret of the provider --oidc-extra-scope strings       Scopes to request to the provider --certificate-authority string   Path to a cert file for the certificate authority --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
+This will make your HTTPS connections insecure
+      --token-cache-dir string         Path to a directory for caching tokens (default "~/.kube/cache/oidc-login") --grant-type string              The authorization grant type to use.
+One of (auto|authcode|password) (default "auto") --listen-port ints               Port to bind to the local server.
 If multiple ports are given, it will try the ports in order (default [8000,18000])
-      --skip-open-browser              If true, it does not open the browser on authentication --username string                If set, perform the resource owner password credentials grant --password string                If set, use the password instead of asking it --certificate-authority string   Path to a cert file for the certificate authority --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
-This will make your HTTPS connections insecure
+      --skip-open-browser              If true, it does not open the browser on authentication --username string                If set, perform the resource owner password credentials grant --password string                If set, use the password instead of asking it -h, --help                           help for get-token
-      --token-cache-dir string         Path to a directory for caching tokens (default "~/.kube/cache/oidc-login") -h, --help                           help for get-token

 Global Flags: